-This guide was created to help all start-up CTOs (and more broadly, everyone responsible for security in their orgs) build and scale their security programs with the latest best practices.
+This guide was created to help all startup CTOs (and more broadly, everyone responsible for security in their orgs) build and scale their security programs with the latest best practices.
 Truth be told, this guide can be applied to any org looking to improve their security efforts.
 It’s not meant to be exhaustive; however, it serves as a good starting point via the PPT framework.
-Note: We're working on converting this guide into a downloadable PDF, and will be updating the blog post with the link to the PDF.
-In the meantime, enjoy the guide!

 We’ve organized this guide into four sections covering operational security, application and infrastructure security, how to safeguard your code, and steps you can take to protect your customers and their data.